A Complete Hawaii Packing List (From A Frequent Visitor)

 Reef Safe SUnScreen

 Conventional sunscreen is banned in Hawaii because it harms the beautiful coral reefs that adorn Hawaii’s beaches.
-Be sure to pack some reef safe sunscreen to protect your skin (and the coral reefs!)
+Be sure to pack some reef-safe sunscreen to protect your skin (and the coral reefs!)

-Travel Beach Towel
+SanD-Resistant Beach Towel

 If you plan to spend any time on the beach, you’ll definitely need a beach towel!
-I’m obsesses with this travel towel.
+I’m obsessed with this travel towel.
 It is sand resistant (gamechanger!), quick drying, and packs down nice and small.

 Dry Bag

-If you don’t have a dry bag, order one now.
+If you don’t have a waterproof bag, order one now.
 It keeps all your electronics and other important items (wallet, camera, etc) dry and also out of the sand.
 I bring mine to the beach and on any boat trip.

 Snorkel Set